 - Have public health concerns that relate primarily to sanitation and maintenance.

-In any of these categories, additional inspections may be conducted as follow-up to an inspection, a complaint, food recall or other issues.
+In any of these categories, additional inspections may be conducted as necessary.

 PASS (GREEN) SIGN

 A PASS sign posted at the entrance of a food business premises indicates full or substantial compliance with the requirements of the Ontario Food Premises Regulation (O. Reg.
 493/17) was observed on the inspection date noted on the sign.

 Substantial compliance with the Ontario Food Premises Regulation means that:

 - Minimum standards of the Ontario Food Premises Regulation have been met.

 - Fewer than three non-critical infractions were noted, or infractions noted were corrected during the inspection.